Statement of Compliance with the QCA Corporate Governance Code

 The Company has a system of monitoring customer comments to assess our performance in satisfying their requirements.
 Customer feedback informs our decisions on the product portfolio.
 In addition, we regularly meet our key customers to identify their future requirements and to put to them our ideas on future products that would provide them, and us, with improved Returns on Investment (RoI).
 This has enabled us to develop the world-leading engineering products we now have, and to put in place longer-term engineering plans.

 Given the nature of our supply chain, we must keep in regular contact with key suppliers.
 This is to allow the Group to be actively connected to our main suppliers’ high technology trends and to ensure continued component delivery to our elevated standards of quality.
 Supplier relationships are managed across many levels of the Group with regular communication on both strategic matters and day-to-day engagement.
 The Group prides itself on the longevity of many of these relationships and the key position it holds in the commercial operation of its suppliers.

 The Board maintains a regular dialogue with the Company’s:

 - Nominated Advisor

 These dialogues help ensure compliance with the AIM Rules, governance requirements and other rules and regulations.

-As a publicly listed company, we must provide transparent and easy-to-understand information to ensure that all shareholders understand the Company they are invested in.
+As a publicly listed company, we must provide transparent and easy-to-understand information to ensure that all shareholders understand the Company in which they are invested.
 We are mandated to adhere to regulatory requirements and this includes: